chitru/vapar-github-fe-be/README.md

 # Considerations

 - search button placed to that api hits are limited

-# Future Improvements

-- skeleton loading
-- pagination
-- when user comes back to the page, the search results are not shown, make it persist
+- making data persistent when user comes back from detail page
+- pagination added